"I can hold my breath.

 "You're an amazing person, Soph".
 He said, looking at me in disbelief.
 "I've only met a few people like you who have been so welcoming and kind.
 Most people see the tattoos and piercing and think I'm some horrible person".
 I smiled nervously, looking down at my lap and weaved my fingers together, playing with my thumbs.

-“I guess it’s like judging a person for their skin colour or gender or religion, the only things that I separate people from are sometimes age and gender, but it just depends on the circumstances”.
+"I guess it's like judging a person for their skin colour or gender or religion".
 I said and he smiled at me.

 "You're too kind, it's going to get you into trouble".
 He said and I poked my tongue out.
 The door opened and I see people finally start coming in, their heads down, avoiding the professor's lethal glare.